 Students who do not meet the Satisfactory Academic Progress requirements have the right to appeal.
 All appeals must be in writing and must be submitted within 45 days of the date of the notice of denial.
-The appeal form should be submitted to Northampton Community College, Financial Aid Office, 3835 Green Pond Road, Bethlehem, PA 18020.
+Appeal forms should be submitted to the Financial Aid Office at Northampton Community College, 3835 Green Pond Road, Bethlehem, PA 18020.

-The appeal should include an explanation of the extenuating circumstances which resulted in the student's inability to meet the requirements.
+An appeal should include an explanation of the extenuating circumstances which resulted in the student's inability to meet the requirements.
 Information about the student's plan to make up any deficiencies should also be included.

-Note: PA State grant eligibility is based on standards set by the State agency.
+Note: State grant eligibility is based on standards set by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 Institutional appeals do not cover State grants.
-Loss of State grant eligibility may be appealed directly to the Pennsylvania Higher Education Assistance Agency (PHEAA) in cases of illness or death in the family.
+Loss of State grant eligibility may be appealed directly to PHEAA in cases of illness or death in the family.